kev-ms/factrory-fleet/apps/prometheus/README.md

 ## Prometheus Configuration

-The "origin_prometheus" value in the prometheus configuration is important as it serves as a way to uniquely identify the source of the metrics when querying in Grafana Cloud.
-By default, this will be set to the name of the store that prometheus is deployed to.
+The "origin_prometheus" value in the Prometheus configuration is important as it serves as a way to uniquely identify the source of the metrics when querying in Grafana Cloud.
+By default, this will be set to the name of the store that Prometheus is deployed to.

 ```yaml